3eeps/llmon-py/README.md

 Inference with speech-to-text and text-to-speech supported.

-SDXL 1.0 and SDXL Turbo integrated.
+SDXL 1.0 and SDXL Turbo (and Turbo img2img) integrated.

+moondream1 image OCR intergrated.

 Fast.
 Easy to use.